magland/sortingview/README.md

 # If unset, $HOME/.kachery-cloud will be used
 # The client ID will be determined by this directory
 # You can share the same kachery-cloud directory between multiple users,
-# but they must all have read/write privileges
+# but you will need to set mult-user mode for the client
 export KACHERY_CLOUD_DIR="..."

 # Set the project ID for storing data in the cloud